Engelbert Kaempfer

-Engelbert Kaempfer (16 September 1651 – 2 November 1716) was a German naturalist, physician, explorer, and writer known for his tour of Russia, Persia, India, Southeast Asia, and Japan between 1683 and 1693.
+Engelbert Kaempfer (16 September 1651 – 2 November 1716) was a German naturalist, physician, explorer, and writer known for his tour of Russia, Persia, India, Siam and Japan between 1683 and 1693.

 He wrote two books about his travels.
 Amoenitatum exoticarum, published in 1712, is important for its medical observations and the first extensive description of Japanese plants (Flora Japonica).
 His History of Japan, published posthumously in 1727, was the chief source of Western knowledge about the country throughout the 18th and mid-19th centuries, when it was closed to foreigners.

 Early life

 Kaempfer was born at Lemgo in the Principality of Lippe, within the Holy Roman Empire.
 His father was a pastor and his mother helped support the congregation.
 He studied at Hameln, Lüneburg, Hamburg, Lübeck and Danzig (Gdańsk), and after graduating at Kraków, spent four years at Königsberg in Prussia, studying medicine and natural science.

 Travels and studies

 "Japanese alphabet" (Engelbert Kaempfer: "De Beschryving van Japan", 1729).
 The column Imatto Canna is a misinterpretation by Kaempfer.